md5sha256/technoqueue/README.md

   - permission: technoqueue.priority.staff
     weight: 100
 ```

+A `servers` entry with no `queue-settings` block is not queue-managed and is
+reachable directly. `bypass-permission` is optional — omit or leave it blank to
+disable.
+Player-facing strings (the action bar, queue-join notices, command
+output) live in a sibling `messages.yml`, written from a bundled default the
+same way; values are [MiniMessage](https://docs.advntr.dev/minimessage/format.html)
+templates.

 YAML keys are kebab-case — Configurate's default ObjectMapper derives them from
 the camelCase Java field names on `ServerSetting` and `ServerQueueSetting`.